o3de/community/process-docs-and-markdown/github-markdown.md

 # Github Markdown Cheat Sheet

-This is a guide to assist with anyone who is looking to update their readme files or create new repos.
-If there are any updates, changes or alterations, please be sure to file an issue/pr to get that issue resolved.
+This guide is sure to assist with anyone who is looking to update their `.readme` files or create new repositories.
+If there are any updates, changes or alterations needed, please be sure to submit an issue or pr to get it resolved.

 ## Table Of Contents
   * [Headers](#headers)